Stew Peters: Promotion of white supremacist and antisemitic rhetoric

+In 2022, Peters started the eponymous Stew Peters Network.
+That same year, he gave white nationalist Dalton Clodfelter a show on the network, called The Right Dissident, through which Clodelter called for the establishment of a "far-right authoritarian government" in the U.S. to "reestablish a Christ-like nation."
+Former Georgia gubernatorial candidate Kandiss Taylor was also given a show, entitled Jesus Guns Babies, based on her campaign slogan, on which she espoused conspiracy theories like weather control.
+Paul Harrell, a writer and radio show host for the far-right news site National File, also had a show on the network, called The Millstone Report, on which he pushed the Great Replacement conspiracy theory.

+During the Gaza war, Peters promoted antisemitic and anti-Palestinian rhetoric, and suggested that the 2023 October 7 attacks had never happened.
+Katie McCarthy, a researcher for the Anti-Defamation League's Center on Extremism, said that Peters was one of a group of far-right influencers "trying to exploit the crisis in Israel and Gaza right now to promote their own hatred for the Jewish community."

 In January 2024, Peters published a series of tweets insulting Martin Luther King Jr., including a claim that he "stud[ied] Jewish Bolshevism", a common antisemitic conspiracy theory, and claimed that the New York City synagogue tunnel incident was a coverup for child sex trafficking.
 He has also claimed that Jews and Israel orchestrated the January 6 attack in the U.S. in order to discredit American nationalists, and has promoted the neo-Nazi propaganda film Europa: The Last Battle.

 In April 2025, he said he wants a "final solution" to remove Jews from the United States.
-That May, he was banned by a Virginia hotel from speaking at a conference for veterans of the 1967 USS Liberty incident after StopAntisemitism, a pro-Israel organization, posted a flyer for the event that included Peters and antisemites Lucas Gage and Jake Shields.
+That May, he was banned by a Virginia hotel from speaking at a conference for veterans of the 1967 USS Liberty incident after StopAntisemitism, a pro-Israel doxxing group, posted a flyer for the event that included Peters and antisemites Lucas Gage and Jake Shields.